featured image

 The first edition of the Kalevala, the so-called Old Kalevala (1835) is mostly based on material from the area of White Sea Karelia.
 The New Kalevala (1849), which is regarded as the national epic of Finland, is based on a much broader base of sources.
 Its sources are Karelian, Finnish and Ingrian poems.
 The most essential material in the Kalevala has been gathered from the Karelian people, but ever since the Kalevala was given a significant Finnish national status, its contents have been presented as representations of Finnish culture.
 Since its publication, the Kalevala has been used in several different ways and in various historical contexts to both express and strengthen Finnish culture and what being Finnish means and comprises.

 The question of whose cultural heritage the Kalevala primarily is, is a question that involves both individuals and societies.
 How we perceive who, in fact, owns the Kalevala is being blurred by its diverse character: it is a fictive literary creation by one person, who used notes about folk poetry as source material for his work.
 Elias Lönnrot created the characters, the whole plot and he also modified the language of the poems.
 His goal was to publish a coherent epic collection of poems, that he interpreted as being representative of the Finnish pre-historic past.
 This is the reason why the Kalevala in so many ways differs from the folk poems that Lönnrot used as sources for the epic tale.
-If the Kalevala receives the European Heritage Label, it will, together with the educational project, deepen the understanding of the diversity and current use of the Kalevala.
+The European Heritage Label will, together with the educational project, deepen the understanding of the diversity and current use of the Kalevala.
 It will also strengthen the dialogue between young Europeans and enhance the understanding of the Karelian, Finnish and Ingrian runo-songs (oral folk poetry) as part of the epic heritage.

 The Main Organizers of the Project